nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 ### Backend-Like Logic Layer

-Having a web/cloud background and shipped a lot of server code while working in startups, I went with a backend-like architecture for the mobile app.
-The whole domain/logic layer was separated from the View and View-Model layer because I had to nail the cloud syncing, metadata parsing aspect of the app and having clean data access to a SQLite DB.
+Having a web/cloud background and shipped a lot of server code while working in startups, I went with a **backend-like architecture** for the mobile app.
+The whole domain/logic layer was separated from the **View and View-Model layer** because I had to nail the **cloud syncing, metadata parsing** aspect of the app and having clean data access to a SQLite DB.
-Since I also relied a lot on LLMs (thanks OpenAI o1 and DeepSeek), separating the domain logic and aggregate classes of various music player entities forced the LLM not to include UI-independent code inside Views and View Models, thus saving me time to keep things organized.
-Here's an approximate layered architecture diagram that I used here:
+Since I also relied a lot on LLMs (thanks OpenAI o1 and DeepSeek), separating the domain logic and aggregate classes of various music player entities forced the LLM not to include UI-independent code inside Views and View Models, thus saving me time to keep things organized. _Here's an approximate layered architecture diagram that I used here_:

 {{<figure src="layers.svg" width="600" alt="Layered architecture diagram">}}

 **How the layers talk:** SQLite sits at the bottom, storing raw song rows and FTS indexes.
 Then repositories wrap the database and expose async APIs.
-On top of those live my domain actors, Swift actors that own all business rules (import, search, queue logic) so state mutations stay thread-safe.
+On top of those live my **domain actors**, Swift actors that own all business rules (import, search, queue logic) so state mutations stay **thread-safe**.
 ViewModels subscribe to the actors, transform the data into UI-ready structs, and SwiftUI views simply render whatever they get.
-Nothing crosses layers directly, keeping iCloud sync, playback, and UI nicely decoupled.
+Nothing crosses layers directly, keeping iCloud sync, playback, and UI **nicely decoupled**.

 ## Implementing Full Text Search with SQLite